Shriyansh8/ai-movie-insight-builder/README.md

  │    └── SentimentBox.js
  └── utils/
       └── validation.js
-Architecture & Design Decisions
+🏛 Architecture & Design Decisions

-Used Next.js API routes to maintain a unified full-stack architecture.
+Used Next.js API routes for unified full-stack structure.

-Structured components for separation of concerns.
+Structured reusable components for separation of concerns.

-Extracted validation logic into a reusable utility function.
+Extracted validation logic into utility functions for testability.

-Implemented deterministic sentiment classification for transparency and explainability.
+Implemented deterministic sentiment logic for transparency.

-Used environment variables to secure API keys.
+Secured API keys using environment variables.

-The design prioritizes modularity, readability, and scalability.
+The design prioritizes modularity, maintainability, and scalability.

-Sentiment Analysis Logic
+📊 Sentiment Analysis Logic

 The sentiment classification is computed as follows: